Is Whole Life Insurance Right for You?

 Before we get into the basics of whole life insurance, let us say that we have no reason to steer you to or from any specific type of life insurance.
 We just want you to know the facts before you buy a policy that causes you headaches down the road.

 We are an independent life insurance agency, which means we do not have contracts with any one provider.
-Instead, we shop the entire market to find you the best coverage at the best rate.
+Instead, we'll shop 63 top-rated providers to find you the best coverage at the best rate.
 With that said, here’s the inside scoop on whole life insurance.

-1. What is Whole Life Insurance and How Does it Work?
+What Is Whole Life Insurance And How Does It Work?

 Investopedia explains whole life insurance with the following definition: